That the Bill be now read a second time.

 It is my firm belief that creating a sensible and flexible regulatory regime will help scientific advance in this country, too.
 I should say, too, that I am delighted that the British Government were in a position recently to send an official British astronaut into space, in no small part due to the work of my noble friend the former Minister of State for Universities and Science.
 For us to be outstripped in the ease and regulation of spaceflight by a number of other European countries is certainly an anomaly that needs to be addressed.

 I think that, in this Bill, the Government have struck the correct balance.
 In general, I am wary of excessive secondary legislation supported by guidance.
 It can give too much power to Ministers to escape the scrutiny and oversight provided here and in the other place.
 However, since this industry is moving at such a rapid pace, it is entirely reasonable to give more power to Ministers to tweak the rules so as to provide the best business environment.
 I will still be reading the Policy Scoping Notes, of course.
-I will be glad if the Minister could confirm that he will further engage with stakeholder industries over the summer to make sure that the Bill is in correct shape ahead of Committee.
+I will be glad if the Minister can confirm that he will further engage with stakeholder industries over the summer to make sure that the Bill is in correct shape ahead of Committee.

 Quite often, fledgling industries like this need some help to get off the ground, as it were.
 In the related industry of aerospace, there is the iconic example of wings.
 The UK is a world leader in wings due to a substantial investment made in that field by the British European Airways Corporation in the 1960s.
 Now, Airbus and Boeing still have most of their wing supply chain in this country.
 It is a great success story, hiring thousands of people across the Midlands, and is a plank of our industrial strategy.
 In that light, I would like to know whether there has been any consideration of what support could be provided to those who wish to set up spaceports and engage in sub-orbital activity.
 This need not necessarily take any form of grants, as tax incentives would have a similar stimulating effect.